Meenakshi Seshadri: Debut and early success (1983–1985)

 After a forgettable debut in Painter Babu, Meenakshi acted alongside another newcomer, Jackie Shroff, in Hero.
 The film was a blockbuster and Meenakshi became an overnight star.
-Immediately after the success of Hero, she got an offer to star with superstar Rajesh Khanna.
-She appeared with Khanna in Awara Baap in a double role, but the film underperformed.
-She then appeared in several commercially unsuccessful films, including Love Marriage, Paisa Ye Paisa, and Lover Boy.
-Her next film, Bewafai, was again with Khanna, with Rajinikanth in an antagonist role.
-Then Ghai again cast her alongside Anil Kapoor in his next film, Meri Jung, which was one of the highest-grossing films of the year 1985.
+Immediately after the success of Hero, she got an offer to star with superstar Rajesh Khanna to appear in a double role in Awara Baap but the film underperformed at the box office.
+She then appeared in several commercial films, including Love Marriage, Paisa Ye Paisa, and Lover Boy.
+Her next successful film was Bewafai, with Khanna again and starring Rajinikanth as the antagonist.
+Then Ghai again cast her alongside Anil Kapoor in Meri Jung, which was one of the highest-grossing films of 1985.
 This gave her a major foothold in the industry.
-Some of her films were moderately successful, namely Swati, Mera Jawab, and Aandhi Toofan.
-She then appeared in the film Hoshiyar alongside Jeetendra.
-In the same year she acted with Rajinikanth in Mahaguru (1985) as his heroine.
-Later Meenaakshi did a special appearance song with Rajnikant in a Telugu movie Jeevana Poratam (1986).
+Swati, Mera Jawab, and Aandhi Toofan were all moderately successful.
+The same year she also appeared with Jeetendra in Hoshiyar and with Rajinikanth in Mahaguru (1985) as his heroine.
+In 1986 Meenakshi made a special appearance in a song with Rajinikanth in the Telugu movie Jeevana Poratam.